 Does South Dakota have legal online sportsbooks?

 No … and sort of.
-Sports betting will be confined to the property of Deadwood casinos under the law passed in 2021.
+And maybe everywhere eventually.
+Sports betting is confined to the property of Deadwood casinos under the law passed in 2021.
 Mobile sports betting will be available, but the catch is that you have to be on-property.
-There has been talk that some ambiguity in the South Dakota law might allow casinos to offer statewide mobile betting by simply operating servers on casino property in Deadwood:

 Online sportsbooks coming to South Dakota